idris-lang/Idris2/CONTRIBUTING.md

 * Idris *allows* software developers to express invariants of their data and prove properties of programs, but will not *require* them to do so

-Many contributions will require acccompanying tests and documentation updates.
+Many contributions will require accompanying tests and documentation updates.
 Bugfixes in particular should be accompanied by tests, to avoid future regressions.